wesreisz/platform-engineering-workshop/module3-developer-control-plane/4-flux/_flux-readme.md

 10 - list sources
 `flux get sources all`

+11 - Update our app deployments to use k3d

-10 - Deploy your application
+12 - Deploy your application
 ```bash
 flux create kustomization tilt-avatars-app \
 --target-namespace=default \